Prag8855/aab/content/guides/freelance-visa.md

     You need valid [health insurance](/glossary/Krankenversicherung).
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose health insurance.
 Their help is free. - [How to choose health insurance](/guides/german-health-insurance)
 - [ ] **Prepare the [required documents ➞](#required-documents)**
     The required documents are very different in each country.
 [Find your German embassy or consulate](/out/consulate-finder), and use their list of required documents.
+- [ ] **Save money**
+    If you apply at the embassy or consulate, they might need proof that you have savings in your bank account.
+Each place has different requirements.
+They often ask for around 10,000€ in savings.[^81]

 If you bring your family to Germany, you can apply for their [family reunion visa](/glossary/Family%20reunion%20visa) at the same time.
 Prepare these documents too.